akashacms/akashacms-website/documents/news/2020/08/jamstack-websites.html.md

 The JAMStack proponents praise CDN deployment, but what they should be praising is the _serverless_ concept.

 There are a lot of hugely complex systems available in today's computing world.
-Some kinds of websites require that complexity, because of the intense number of services required to manage the service.
+Some kinds of websites require that complexity, because of the intense number of services to manage.

 To build and maintain a system that works across multiple availability zones, automatically handles service failure, that handles automatic localization and internationalization, and much more, requires multiple teams of highly skilled engineers.
 Not everyone can afford the cost of hiring such a deep talent base.